tensorleap/tensorleap/examples/armbench_segmentation/README.md

 </div> <br>

 ### Over & Under Segmentation Error Detection
-Two types of model errors were over and under segmenting an object. this errors are defined as follows:
+Two types of model errors were over and under segmenting an object.
+These errors are defined as follows:
 > **Under Segmentation** - the detection of multiple objects as one object i.e., joining bounding boxes /masks into one.
 <br>

 > **Over Segmentation** - the detection of one object as multiple objects i.e., dividing bounding boxes/ masks into multiples.

-We defined metrics and visualizers for each error type and we were able to get insights on clusters that tends to fail on those errors
+We defined metrics and visualizers for each error type and we were able to get insights on clusters that tend to fail on those errors
 <br>
 and visualize them for further analysis